wpendl99/.github/profile/webServices/storageServices.md

 1. You should consider your servers as being ephemeral, or temporary.
 They can be thrown away and replaced by a copy at any time.
 If you start storing files on the server, then your server has state that cannot be easily replaced.
 1. You need backup copies of your application and user files.
 If you only have one copy of your files on your server, then they will disappears when your server disappears.
 And you must always assume that your server will disappear.

 Instead you want to use a storage service that is specifically designed to support production storage and delivery of files.

+## AWS S3

 There are many such solutions out there, but one of the most popular ones is [AWS S3](https://aws.amazon.com/s3/).
 S3 provides the following advantages:

 1. It has unlimited capacity
 1. You only pay for the storage that you use